strawlab/pymvg/docs/source/index.rst

 PyMVG is designed to interoperate with `OpenCV <http://opencv.org>`_, `ROS <http://ros.org>`_, and `MultiCamSelfCal
 <https://github.com/strawlab/MultiCamSelfCal>`_.
 Unit tests ensure
-exact compatibility the relevant parts of these packages.
+exact compatibility with the relevant parts of these packages.

 See also `opengl-hz <https://github.com/strawlab/opengl-hz>`_.